 Bob is a native of the Lehigh Valley, having grown up in Phillipsburg and Alpha, NJ.
 He obtained his BS from the College of New Jersey and also attended graduate study in their Counseling and Personnel Services program.
 Some of his credentials include those for an NJ School Social Worker and Adult Protective Service Worker.
 His passion for helping others led him to work as a social worker, adult protective service worker, and social services supervisor in the public sector before joining the nonprofit arena.
 Bob's extensive experience in the public and nonprofit social service sectors made him a perfect fit for developing the first-ever homeless shelter program in Warren County.
-This agency now provides the full continuum of homelessness services, including prevention, sheltering, rapid re-housing, and information and referral linkages to those in need.
+This agency provides a wide range of homelessness services, including prevention, homelessness diversion, re-housing, and information and referral service linkages to those in need.
 He works to keep Warren County, NJ, an amazing place to live, offering a hand up, not a handout, to one individual and one family at a time.

 Pete worked as a tree surgeon during and shortly after college.
 In 1973 he went to work at The Seeing Eye training dogs and blind people.
 He retired in 2011 and began to look for ways to continue to help others.
 He thus became involved with many activities at UPC of Belvidere and was soon steered toward FPWC, where he coordinates the van driving duties as well as being an all-around handyman for the Day Center.
 Pete helps out in so many ways.
 Living just down the road from the day center, it has become a natural fit for him to find other ways to help out when necessary.